 These are the basic features of LinkedIn and how they are designed for professionals.

-- Profile: this includes your details such as name, photo, location, occupation, and more.
-It is at the top of the screen.
-You can customize different sections such as education, work experience, summary, and other sections similar to the traditional CV or resume.
+- Profile: this includes your details such as name, photo, location, occupation, your posts, workplaces and more.
+You can customize different sections such as education, work experience, and summary, to create something similar to a traditional CV or resume.

 - My Network: this is where you find a list of professionals you’re connected with on this platform.
-If you go over this in your top menu, you will find several other options that help you find alumni, people you may know, and add contacts.
+On LinkedIn instead of ‘Friends’ (as on Facebook) you have ‘Connections’.
 There is a limit of 30,000 connections.

 - Messages: you can message other users and start a conversation by sending a private message on LinkedIn.
 The messaging feature also allows you to send attachments, photos, etc.

 - InMail: this feature is only available for premium users and it allows them to send messages directly to LinkedIn without a prior connection, unlike the basic messaging that requires connecting.

 - Newsletters: LinkedIn has a newsletter feature that you can invite people to subscribe to.
 There are endless newsletters on virtually any (business-related) topic so it can be hard to find the most useful ones.
 However, when you are invited to join one you can click the name of it to see the last post – which should give you a good idea.